intfernandes/intfernandes/README.md

 ### &#x1F680; Experience

-Currently, I'm migrating the App [Facilita Vendas](https://play.google.com/store/apps/details?id=app.facilita&hl=pt_BR&gl=US) to Flutter.
-We've done more than half of the project.
-Soon, we'll complete it and start developing new features &#128246;
+I'm working on the migration of [App Facilita Vendas](https://play.google.com/store/apps/details?id=app.facilita&hl=pt_BR&gl=US) to Flutter, with over 70% of the core functionalities successfully migrated.
+This transition will leverage Flutter's capabilities to improve app performance and user experience.
+Later, we´ll develop exciting new features that will propel Facilita Vendas to the next level.

 ### &#128142; Learning